DSLsofMath/DSLsofMath/2016/QualityProject/README.md

 Source: https://github.com/DSLsofMath/tfpie2015

-Domain Specific Languages of Mathematics: Presenting Mathematical Analysis using Functional Programming
+Domain-Specific Languages of Mathematics: Presenting Mathematical Analysis using Functional Programming
 2015-04-27: Paper submission: "Domain-Specific Languages of Mathematics: Presenting Mathematical Analysis using Functional Programming" to Trends in Functional Programming in Education (TFPIE 2015).
 If accepted the paper will be submitted to ENTCS (RoMEO green)

 Authors: Cezar Ionescu and Patrik Jansson, Chalmers